ulawil/cheatsheets/spring/jpa/hibernate/queries_caching.md

 ```

 ## Restrictions
-- use for querying entities that rarely change
+- Don't cache queries for frequently changing entities
-- don't use for queries with many parameters (each combinations of params = 1 more cache entry)
+- Don't cache queries with many parameters (each combinations of params = 1 more cache entry)

 ## Best practices
-TODO
+- Use with 2nd level cache